Community Centre 55

 As Chair of the Board of Management from 2009 until 2016, I led an exceptional group of volunteer directors, who, in turn, guided our outstanding executive director who herself directed an amazing cadre of employees.
 From 2008 until 2016, we increased the services which the Centre offered such that our programming / charity budget DOUBLED!

-Having been the Treasurer of the Board during my first year on the board, I was well aware of the delicate work which was required to ensure that the Centre’s operational budget of nearly $800,000, combined with its programming / charity budget of over $1,600,000 budget not only balanced, but also did so in a manner which ensured the greatest return for the limited resources available at its disposal.
+Having been the Treasurer of the Board during my first year on the board (in 2008), I was well aware of the delicate work which was required to ensure that the Centre’s operational budget of nearly $800,000, combined with its programming / charity budget of over $1,600,000 budget not only balanced, but also did so in a manner which ensured the greatest return for the limited resources available at its disposal.